bahmutov/changed-test-ids/README.md

 This module uses [debug](https://github.com/debug-js/debug#readme) to output verbose logs.
 To see the logs, run with the following environment variable `DEBUG=changed-test-ids`

+If a source file or a spec have syntax that cannot be parsed, they are ignored.
+You can see a debug message `changed-test-ids ⚠️ could not parse spec <filename> +0ms`

 ## Examples

 - repo [bahmutov/taste-the-sauce-test-ids](https://github.com/bahmutov/taste-the-sauce-test-ids)